jnkiarie/moringa-ip-week-two/README.md

 # moringa-ip-week-two
-Demonstarte data types, Array, writing functions, control flow, and operators.
+Demonstarte how to use data types, Array, writing functions, control flow, and operators.
 My Projects at moringa school, 26.11.2021
 By Jimmy Njuguna kiarie